by David Duckworth | Company Culture, Industry

-Jobeth Brehm, Customer Service Rep – 23 yrs. with the company.
+JoBeth Brehm, Customer Service Rep- 24 years with the company.

-JoBeth Brehm, who has worked at Commercial Kitchen for twenty-one years, currently works as a team lead in the customer service department handling inbound service calls.
-Like many employees in the company, she enjoys not only the fast-paced work environment but also the opportunity to help customers solve the unique problems they encounter so that their operations running smoothly.
+JoBeth Brehm, who has worked at Commercial Kitchen for twenty-four years, currently works as a Customer Service Rep. Like many employees in the company, she enjoys not only the fast-paced work environment but also the opportunity to help customers solve the unique problems they encounter so that their operations running smoothly.